lighthall-lab/lab-manual/resources.md

 		1. ***[to-add]**: instructions for mounting network share on Mac OS

 ### Structure of the Research Drive
 I encourage you to become very familiar the Research Drive's directory structure - you will be accessing it quite often.
-Our lab's directory on the drive has a structure like this:
+Our allocation is structured like this:
 - `_archive`
   - For old stimuli, datasets, analyses, out-of-date code, or anything else that's not being used anymore.
   - Deleting files from the Research Drive cannot be undone (*there's no "Recycle Bin"!*), so moving things here that you don't need anymore is the preferred method for disposal unless you are **1000% sure** you won't need it anymore.